stanleyfok/content-based-recommender/README.md

 To create the recommender instance

-* options (optional): to configure the recommender (**in development**)
+* options (optional): an object to configure the recommender (**in development**)

+Supported options:

+* maxVectorSize - the control the max size of word vector after tf-idf processing.
+A smaller vector size will help training improvement while not affecting recommendation quality.
+Defaults to be 100.

 ### train(documents, [callback])

 To tell the recommender about your documents and then it will start training itself.
 Promise is supported.

-* documents: an array of object, with fields **id** and **content**
+* documents - an array of object, with fields **id** and **content**
-* callback (optional): callback function to be trigger after trainning is done
+* callback (optional) - callback function to be trigger after trainning is done

 ### getSimilarDocuments(id, [start], [size])

 To get an array of similar items with document id

-* id: the id of the document
+* id - the id of the document
-* start: the start index, inclusive.
+* start - the start index, inclusive.
 Default to be 0
-* size: the max number of similar documents to obtain.
+* size - the max number of similar documents to obtain.
 If it is omitted, the whole list after start index will be returned

 It returns an array of objects, with fields **id** and **score** (ranging from 0 to 1)